isomerpages/nrf-ctrlshift/_stories/waste-not-want-not-engineering-a-cleaner-future.md

 ---
-title: 'Waste Not, Want Not - Engineering a Cleaner Future'
+title: Waste Not, Want Not - Engineering a Cleaner Future
 permalink: /stories/nea-engineering-a-cleaner-future/
-breadcrumb: '/What''s Next stories/Waste Not, Want Not - Engineering a Cleaner Future'
+breadcrumb: /What's Next stories/Waste Not, Want Not - Engineering a Cleaner Future
 ---
 # <b>Waste Not, Want Not - Engineering a Cleaner Future</b>
 ![NEA](/images/NEA_Sarimbun%20Recycling%20Park.jpg)
 <br>